 Celery has nutritional properties and versatility that have made it a relatively common item in the grocery cart.
-During 2009, U.S. consumers used an average of 6.1 pounds of fresh celery per person.
+During 2016, U.S. consumers used an average of 5.0 pounds of fresh celery per person per year.

 Celery (Apium graveolens and A. rapaceum) is a member of the parsley family.
 This cool-season crop is a biennial plant grown as an annual.
 The plant also grows wild in wet places throughout most of Europe and was first cultivated in the Mediterranean region about 3,000 years ago.

 The early plants were very primitive and were used primarily for medicinal purposes, such as sedatives.
 The first use of celery as a culinary ingredient was as a flavoring, and the earliest printed record of a food use is from France, dating to 1623.

 Today, celery is a popular herb and vegetable in North America and Europe.
 The stalk is served in raw vegetable dishes or sliced and cooked as an important ingredient in many soup- and stew-like dishes.
 For instance, it is a critical element in many ethnic dishes such as the Creole cookery of New Orleans, where celery shows up frequently in gumbo and related dishes.
 The leaves may be chopped and used as a garnish (similar to parsley).
 More frequently, they are cooked in soups or sauces as a flavoring herb.
 The root, often in combination with bay or boldo leaves, parsley root and lovage (a wild celery variety) leaves, also can be used as a flavoring herb or can be cooked and eaten as a vegetable.

 In the United States and the United Kingdom, celery varieties with fleshy stems are popular; on the European continent, celeriac varieties (root celery or turnip-rooted celery, variety rapaceum) are desired by consumers and more commonly found in the marketplace.